-117. The auto components trade of CKD/SKD units from India to Bangladesh and Sri Lanka will act as a catalyst for the growth of auto value chain in these countries.
+117. The automobile components trade of CKD/SKD units from India to Bangladesh and Sri Lanka will act as a catalyst for the growth of automobile value chain in these countries.
 India has global exports of over \$4 billion in the category of motor car components (HS-8708) and \$602 million in motorcycle components (HS-8714) but it only trades \$137 million of motor car components to the SASEC countries.
-SASEC countries import motor car components primarily from China, Japan and Korea.
+SASEC countries import motor car components primarily from Japan, the PRC, and the Republic of Korea.
 There is an opportunity for regional integration in motor car components where India can be the go-to country to source auto components.
 The setup of regional assemblies by Indian OEMs will proliferate the trade in components.
-There is a net opportunity of \$175 billion for Indian suppliers to cater to the SASEC market in motor car components and \$150 million in motorcycle component that is currently being served by countries out of SASEC.
+There is a net opportunity of \$175 billion for Indian suppliers to cater to the SASEC market in motorcar components and \$150 million in motorcycle component that is currently being served by countries out of SASEC.

-118. India is the only SASEC nation that exports to SEA region, but its presence is marginal - accounting for ~2% of the SEA imports in Automobiles and ~3% of SEA imports in components.
-Considering the nature of the industry and the limited propensity of exports from India/SASEC to SEA, the two economic blocks can continue manufacturing products where they have comparative advantage and integrate to form a knitted value chain for auto and auto components segment.
-Based on current competitiveness, there exists opportunities for increased exports from India to SEA of \$296.5 million of automobiles and \$273.1 million of components.
-There exist significantly more opportunities to enhance the exports of automobiles and components from India globally as well as to SEA, by improving its physical infrastructure.
-The automotive industry is currently at a watershed, with new emerging technologies towards mobility, EVs, driverless vehicles etc. Significant opportunity exists for SASEC to ride the emerging curve with the rest of the world.
+118. India is the only SASEC nation that exports to the Southeast Asia region, but its presence is marginal-accounting for ~2% of the SEA imports in automobiles and ~3% of Southeast Asia imports in components.
+Considering the nature of the industry and the limited propensity of exports from India/SASEC to Southeast Asia, the two economic blocks can continue manufacturing products where they have comparative advantage and integrate to form a knitted value chain for the auto and auto components segment.
+Based on current competitiveness, there exist opportunities for increased exports from India to Southeast Asia of \$296.5 million of automobiles and \$273.1 million of components.
+There exist significantly more opportunities to enhance the exports of automobiles and components from India globally as well as to Southeast Asia, by improving its physical infrastructure.
+The automotive industry is currently at a watershed, with new emerging technologies for mobility, electric vehicles, driverless vehicles, etc. Significant opportunity exists for SASEC to ride the emerging curve with the rest of the world.

-119. The auto sector in Bangladesh, Sri Lanka and Myanmar is still at a very nascent stage and is non-existant in other SASEC countries.
-These countries have been traditionally reliant on imports of pre-owned car units from Japan to cater to the domestic need, which only the recent entry of few assembling units in Bangladesh and Sri Lanka.
-While India is one of the significant players globally in Auto Components, very few facilities for component manufacturing exist in the other SASEC countries.
-Lack of economic size of the markets in these countries comes in the way of significant development of Automotive segment.
-Higher tariffs are imposed on Indian auto components by other SASEC countries acts as a hindrance in auto value chain integration within SASEC, in the after-market segment as well as in the limited assembly units in those countries.
-Higher tariffs on automobiles and components from India in SEA countries, in comparison to countries such as PRC, Japan and USA are a hindrance for increased integration of India-SEA automotive value chains.
+119. The auto sector in Bangladesh, Myanmar, and Sri Lanka is still at a very nascent stage and is nonexistent in other SASEC countries.
+These countries have been traditionally reliant on imports of used car units from Japan to cater to the domestic need, with only the recent entry of few assembling units in Bangladesh and Sri Lanka.
+While India is one of the significant players globally in auto components, very few facilities for component manufacturing exist in the other SASEC countries.
+Lack of economic size of the markets in these countries comes in the way of significant development of automotive segment.
+Higher tariffs are imposed on Indian auto components by other SASEC countries act as a hindrance in auto value chain integration within the SASEC, in the after-market segment as well as in the limited assembly units in those countries.
+Higher tariffs on automobiles and components from India in Southeast Asian countries, in comparison to countries such as Japan, the PRC, and the US are a hindrance for increased integration of India-Southeast Asia automotive value chains.